media studies demo

 - 16 mm film ~ you kids be quiet while I splice the break in the film!

-Duane Sherwood and I were inspired by early TV pioneer, Ernie Kovacs
+Duane Sherwood, our building edtech specialist, was inspired by early TV pioneer, Ernie Kovacs

 to shoot this 1 minute video.
 I used it after my first few introductory lessons.
 That day, instead of their teacher, my students found a TV / recorder in front of the class.
 The sign instructed them to “watch this video.”